Bachelor of Science in Public Health

-- Honors Track: For students interested in the stimulating academic experiences and intellectual challenges provided by the Honors Program, this track offers Honors-level public health courses in addition to Honors core courses.
+- Honors Courses: For students interested in the stimulating academic experiences and intellectual challenges provided by the Honors Program, which offers Honors-level public health courses in addition to Honors core courses.

 - Minor: Public health is an interdisciplinary field, so a minor in public health is an excellent choice for students pursuing other majors who would still like to expand their knowledge of the subject.

 Career options in public health are almost limitless.
 Because public health encompasses many different disciplines, graduates can pursue careers that they find truly engaging.
 Just a few options include:

 Students in the Public Health major are encouraged to participate in immersion trips and study abroad.
 These programs help students understand the realities of difficult public health issues facing people and communities around the world.
 Students have the opportunity to serve in communities such as Honduras or Haiti, using skills they have learned at Saint Louis University to benefit others.
 SLU also has a campus located in Madrid, Spain, where students can study abroad for a semester while taking public health core classes for full SLU credit.

 SLU has a strong service-learning component.
 Students can embody SLU's Jesuit mission by using the knowledge they gain in the classroom to serve others.
 Service learning also provides valuable field experience for public health students, and it helps them to be more connected with the St. Louis community and communities around the world.

 Students can work as volunteers at health service providers for underprivileged communities and participate in university-wide service events such as Make A Difference Day.
 Students can also become members of the Public Health Undergraduate Student Association (PHUSA) to get to know other public health students and encounter additional service, internship and leadership opportunities.